Hans Christian Andersen - Final Resting Place

 Brief Biography about Hans Christian Andersen

-Hans Christian Andersen's fairy tales and stories (about 190 in all, written 1835-1872) are addressed to both adults and children and are stylistically and thematically deeply original.
-In addition he wrote novels, travel accounts (he spent a large part of his life travelling abroad), poems and works for the theatre (including libretti for operas and ballad operas).
+Hans Christian Andersen's fairy tales and stories (about 168 - are written between 1835-1872) - and are addressed to both adults and children.
+The stories are stylistically and thematically deeply original.
+In addition he wrote novels - travel accounts (he spent a large part of his life travelling abroad) - poems and works for the theatre (including libretti for operas and ballad operas).

-Latest photo taken in 1875 of Hans Cristian Andersen.
+Latest photo taken in 1875 of Hans Christian Andersen.

-His career from the lowest stratum of society in his native town of Odense in Funen via his problematic adaptation to the official and bourgeois circles in Copenhagen and further still until he became a familiar guest in the country mansions of Denmark, the palaces of kings and princes and the entire cultural stage of Europe provided him with material for many of his works and for no fewer than three autobiographies, the final version being "Mit Livs Eventyr" (1855, The Fairy Tale of My Life (with later supplements).
+His career from the lowest stratum of society in his native town of Odense in Funen via his problematic adaptation to the official and bourgeois circles in Copenhagen and further still until he became a familiar guest in the country mansions of Denmark - the palaces of kings and princes and the entire cultural stage of Europe provided him with material for many of his works and for no fewer than three autobiographies -the final version being "Mit Livs Eventyr" in 1855.
+(The Fairy Tale of My Life)